 According to New York State law, stalking can be defined as engaging in a course of conduct directed at a specific person which is likely to cause fear of harm to the physical health, safety or property of such person.
 Conduct may consist of following, telephoning or initiating communication or contact.
 Sanctions range from up to 3 months in jail, to up to 7 years in prison, depending upon severity of offense.

 The Title IX Coordinator...

-for making complaints, and to help address complaints, questions or reports dealing with sexual harassment and assault, including dating and domestic violence and stalking.
+Morgan Levy serves as Title IX Coordinator for the University.
+Her office is located in 20 Taylor Hall and she can be reached by phone at 585-275-7814 or via e-mail at Morgan.Levy@rochester.edu.
+Ms. Levy is available to students, staff, and faculty to help clarify the process for making complaints, and to help address complaints, questions or reports dealing with sexual harassment and assault, including dating and domestic violence and stalking.
 Ms. Levy can give information about how to report an incident to either the police or to a university official who has the authority to take action against a perpetrator.
 As Title IX Coordinator, Ms. Levy also educates the University community about sexual harassment and assault issues and can be consulted if previous questions or complaints have not been resolved satisfactorily.